dkulsh/techwiddeep/content/english/blog/books/perfect-interview.md

 Ask interviewers why they selected one candidate over another.
 They’ll cite qualifications, experience, and required skills.
 But research reveals they’re often misled by a subtle force.

-Data shows one key factor dominates: *Did the candidate seem pleasant?*
+Data shows one key factor dominates:
+{{< bigtext class="big-bold-text" >}}Did the candidate seem pleasant ?{{< /bigtext >}}

 - Those who smiled and maintained eye contact.
 - Who discussed topics of interest to the interviewer, even off-topic.

   *A coffee comment sparked a 15-minute chat about the interviewer’s passion and $2,000 coffee machine.
 Job offered.*

-- Who genuinely praised the organization. *Keyword: genuinely*.
+- Who genuinely praised the organization.
+Keyword: **genuinely**.

-In essence, likability trumps credentials.
-PS: Ass-kissing differs from being pleasant.
+>In essence, likability trumps credentials.

+**PS**: Ass-kissing differs from being pleasant.

 These insights highlight the power of likability in interviews.
-Now, let’s explore how to handle potential weaknesses.

 ---

-#### Handling Weaknesses
+#### How about black-spots ??

 ![Image](/images/books/perfect-interview/weaknesses-openness.png)

-What about gaps like inexperience or underwhelming credentials?
-Data favors those who disclose weaknesses early—it signals openness.
+What if one has some weak areas ? lack of experience, unimpressive performance or less than stellar credentials ?

+Again, data shows that - people who present their weaknesses in the beginning do better.
+Admitting weakness is seen as a sign of openness.

-Admitting flaws shows character and integrity, implying no intent to deceive.
+>Admitting flaws shows character and integrity, implying no intent to deceive.

-In one interview, I forgot the schedule while fixing a production issue.
-I emailed promptly:
+Think about it for a second. **A person who admits his failures would have the *strength of character* and *integrity*.
+Therefore, the person would **NOT** intend to mislead us.**

+For an interview, I completely forgot about the schedule.
+And was working on something else.
+Later (having kicked myself on the bum) I wrote back the following:

-> “I just realized we had a discussion today.
-I was deep in a production issue and lost track of time.
-This is entirely my fault—I apologize.
-Could we reschedule?
+*I just realized that we had a discussion today.
+Was in a production issue, and completely forgot about this conversation.
+Lost track of my time ..*
+*This is completely my fault.
+And I apologize.*
+*Would we be able to reschedule this to another day ?
+If so, I'll be grateful.
 If not, I understand.
-Thanks.”
+Thanks.*

-The interview was rescheduled.
-Openness builds credibility, but within limits (e.g., respond quickly).
+The interview was re-conducted.

+Admitting one’s weakness, a person becomes likable.
+But again, openness or pleasantness have their limits. ( *I wrote the mail back in within the hour, not after a week* )

 Building on the idea of openness, let’s discuss how to present your strengths effectively.